 Alissa was also featured in the following article: 9 Clark Students Receive Scholarships to Study Abroad This Spring

-Andrea is the office manager for the LEEP Center.
+Andrea is the office manager.
 In this role, she oversees the general operation of the Center and supervises the work-study students.
-She also provides support and assistance for all LEEP Center events.
+She also provides support and assistance for all events.

 Previously, she worked as a desktop publishing technician for 13 years, working on several weekly magazines.
 She also worked as the office manager for Atlantic Union College’s Thayer Performing Arts Center and the Music Department.